Tween-IM/jean/docs/PROTO.md

 #### 3.1.2 TMCP Server (Application Service)

-Server-side component that implements the Matrix Application Service API and provides TMCP-specific functionality:
+Server-side component that implements the Matrix Application Service API and provides TMCP-specific functionality.
+The TMCP Server integrates with MAS for authentication while maintaining TMCP-specific authorization logic.

 **Registration with Homeserver:**
 ```yaml